This week's Torah portion is from Deuteronomy 31:1–31:30. Join David as he discusses the importance of the dissemination of Truth, the Torah.

-Follow along in the AUDIO PODCAST, by clicking on the play button below, and reading along with the notes, as you listen to today's Parashat:
+Follow along in the AUDIO PODCAST, by clicking on the play button below, and reading along with the notes, as you listen to today's Parashah:

 The two other “vayeilech” verses are notable as well.
 In Exodus 4:29, it says: “Moses and Aaron went and gathered together all the elders of the people of Israel.”
-In Deuteronomy 31:14, it says: “So Moses and Joshua went and stood in the Tent of Meeting.”
-First, these two verses both involve Moses and additional individual – whether Aaron or Joshua.
+And in Deuteronomy 31:14, it says: “So Moses and Joshua went and stood in the Tent of Meeting.”
+First, these two verses involve Moses and another person – whether Aaron or Joshua (whereas the prior two verses involved only Moses).
 Second, the verb “vayeilech” is in the third masculine singular form when it should be in the third masculine plural form (“vayeilechu”).
 Oddly enough, the additional verbs (“gathered” in Exodus 4:29 and “stood” in Deuteronomy 31:14) in the two verses are both plural.
-As such, either they should maintain the singular form of “Vayeilech” or as mentioned previously, “vayeilech” should be in the plural form “vayeilechu”.
+As such, either they should maintain the singular form of “vayeilech” or as mentioned previously, “vayeilech” should be in the plural form “vayeilechu”.

 What is this telling us?
 Both at the start and the end of Moses’ mission involved Moses “moving”, physically performing the action of “moving” as revealed by the word “vayeilech”.
-Not only that, but it also involved an additional individual – both at the beginning and the end – with Aaron helping him to jumpstart the mission, and at the end, Moses passing the reins off to Joshua.
+Not only that, but it also involved an additional person – both at the beginning and the end – with Aaron helping him to jumpstart the mission, and at the end, Moses passing the reins off to Joshua.
 Why the singular form verb instead of the plural form?
 Because both Aaron and Joshua joined Moses at the start and the end of his mission, respectively, in a unified manner to accomplish the mission of Moses.
-However, the following plural form verbs – “gathered” and “stood”, respectively – imply that beyond the initial unifying act of joining Moses in his mission, the individual wills of Aaron and Joshua took over.
-In other words, Aaron and Joshua were not Moses, and as such, could not operate in perfect sync with Moses – that is a given.
+However, the following plural form verbs – “gathered” and “stood”, respectively – imply that beyond the initial unifying act of joining Moses in his mission, the individual wills of Aaron and Joshua took over thereafter, and as such, they are described in the plural form.
+In other words, Aaron and Joshua were not Moses, and while the initial intent to enter into oneness with Moses for the sake of the mission was genuine and noble, it was near impossible for them to operate in perfect sync with Moses – especially if Moses wasn’t around to provide guidance.
 For Aaron, think back to the sinning of the Golden Calf – while Moses was up on Mount Sinai, it was Aaron that helped the people produce the calf.
-Thinking ahead, Joshua did not thoroughly follow the plans instructed by Moses to completely annihilate all of the Canaanites from the Land.
+And looking ahead, Joshua did not thoroughly follow the plans instructed by Moses to completely annihilate all of the Canaanites from the Land.

 Hence, the right leadership was critical for leading the nation into the Land, just like the right leadership was critical in bringing the nation out of Egypt.
 Hashem chose the appropriate agents to accomplish His work… very imperfect, human agents.